oracle-livelabs/database/text/index-object-store/queries/queries.md

 </if>

-4. Click the navigation menu in the upper left to show top level navigation choices.
+4. Click the navigation menu in the upper left to show top-level navigation choices.

 5. Click on **Oracle Database** and choose **Autonomous Transaction Processing**.